-and 212 with a grade of "C" or higher Corequisites: RESP 201, 202, 203, 204 Lecture: Minimum 48 hours per semester
+and RESP 212 with a grade of "C" or higher Corequisites: RESP 201, 202, 203, 204

 Study of the administration of medicine and drug therapy with an emphasis on cardio-respiratory drugs.
 Drugs and their actions and interactions.
 Basic drug mathematics and calculations as well as Advanced Cardiac Life Support drugs.